turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 And then run `bundle` at the command line.

-Then from the command line, run `shotgun -p 4567`.
+Then from the command line, run `shotgun`.

 ### Creating a Form